daithanh-quan/dev-fe-task/README.md

-# Posts Explorer - Next.js Starter Template
+# Posts Explorer - Frontend Development Challenge

-A complete Next.js 14 starter template for building a posts explorer application with pagination, filtering, and user management features.
-This template demonstrates best practices for React development, TypeScript usage, and testing patterns.
+A complete Next.js 14 application serving as the foundation for a frontend development assessment.
+Your task is to extend this working application with 4 additional features to demonstrate your React/Next.js expertise.

+## 🎯 **Challenge Overview**

+This is a **working Posts Explorer application** that already includes core functionality.
+Your job is to **extend it** with advanced features that showcase your frontend development skills.

-## 🚀 Features
+## 🚀 Existing Features (Already Implemented)

 - **Next.js 14 App Router** - Modern React framework with server-side rendering
 - **TypeScript** - Full type safety and better developer experience